 Do you remember the PlayStation?
-Nope, not PlayStation 4, and there was the 3rd edition of the console before that and no, I don’t mean the previous incarnation either.
+Nope, not PlayStation 4, and there was the 3rd edition of the console before that.
+And no, I don’t mean the previous incarnation either.
 I’m talking about the original platform Sony launched as a video games console.
 With aplomb.
 You may otherwise know it as PS1, PSX or the PS One but to me it’s the PlayStation.
 The original and arguably the best.
-It was the console that broke the mould, the one that ignored the Nintendo vs. Sega war and unashamedly took a majority of the market with no apologies.
+It was the console that broke the mould, the one that ignored the Nintendo vs. Sega war and consequently, unashamedly, took a majority of the market with no apologies.
 It was cool, the games were fantastic as developers pushed the boundaries once again, it was a weird and wonderful time to be a gamer.
-Here, I’ve picked my favourite 10 games from the console of my dreams…
+Here, I’ve picked the top 10 PlayStation games – the console of my dreams…

 09. Rayman (1995) A cute inventive platformer, this was released across a range of different platforms so was not unique to the PlayStation but it’s in here as it was the first game I owned and I still play it today, it stands the test of time – not because there is so much to discover – but its playability factor will never wane.

-05. Resident Evil (1996) It was the first game I found I could compare to a cinematic experience as I was totally engrossed in where it was going to take me next and due to the horror theme, this just meant sitting there shitting yourself with the controller in your hand ready to fire your gun at will in order to survive the ordeal!
+05. Resident Evil (1996) It was the first game I found I could compare to a cinematic experience as I was totally engrossed in where it was going to take me next.
+And due to the horror theme, this just meant sitting there shitting yourself with the controller in your hand ready to fire your gun at will in order to survive the ordeal!
 It’s exactly what a zombie adventure video game should do to you.
 Spaced captured the experience wonderfully:

-04. Tony Hawk’s Pro Skater (1999) Such a clever game, this combined extreme sports with platforming, as you attempted to collect and complete each level, as you explored and practiced your skills as a skater.
+04. Tony Hawk’s Pro Skater (1999) Such a clever game, for the first time this combined extreme sports with platforming.
+The aim was to collect and complete each level, as you explored and practiced your skills as a skater.
 Great humour as you’d expect and a kick ass soundtrack, it was very of it’s time but possibly defines the attitude of the PlayStation gamer – one for the MTV generation.

 03. Metal Gear Solid (1997) I think even now I hold my breath when I’m playing this.
 Super cool design, super realistic (as much as an espionage game can be), super inventive with the gadgets to hand for our hero Solid Snake.
 A really good script too, I’m still waiting for this to hit the silver screen.

 02. Grand Theft Auto (1998) Again, a game to break-the-mould.
-We’d never seen the likes of being a fully fledged citizen of a busy functioning city and being not only able to walk the streets, but also get your car and drive around it with traffic lights and stupid pedestrians… And then run over the pedestrians and squash them dead, or run your car through a crowd of people and take them all out.
-It’s really quite sick – it caused huge controversy at the time and continues to do so to this day as the latest versions become more and more realistic but this wasn’t real, it was innocent fun just like blowing up all of the Lemmings on the SNES for your own entertainment.
+We’d never seen the likes of being a fully fledged citizen of a busy functioning city.
+Not only were you able to walk the streets, but also get your car and drive around it.
+There were traffic lights, bad drivers and stupid pedestrians… Best of all, you could run over the pedestrians and squash them dead.
+It’s really quite sick – it caused huge controversy at the time and the series continues to do so to this day as the latest versions become more and more realistic.
+But this wasn’t real life, it was innocent fun just like blowing up all of the Lemmings on the SNES for your own entertainment.